Heracles: Character

 In the works of Euripides involving Heracles, his actions were partly driven by forces outside rational human control.
 By highlighting the divine causation of his madness, Euripides problematized Heracles's character and status within the civilized context.
 This aspect is also highlighted in Hercules Furens where Seneca linked the hero's madness to an illusion and a consequence of Heracles's refusal to live a simple life, as offered by Amphitryon.
 It was indicated that he preferred the extravagant violence of the heroic life and that its ghosts eventually manifested in his madness and that the hallucinatory visions defined Heracles's character.

+Physical description

+According to the Greek philosopher Dicaearchus, Heracles was square-built, muscular, dark (μέλανα), hook-nosed, with brownish-amber eyes and long hair.
+Pseudo-Apollodorus adds that "his body measured four cubits, and he flashed a gleam of fire from his eyes", while the poet Pindar describes him as "of stature short, but dauntless soul".
+In art, he is usually shown with short, curly hair, a thick neck, a projecting lower forehead, broad shoulders, and strongly developed arms, chest, and legs, as in the Farnese Hercules.